numpy/numpy/doc/neps/nep-0029-deprecation_policy.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The CPython supported versions of Python are listed in the Python
 Developers Guide and the Python PEPs.
-Supporting these are a very
+Supporting these is a very
 clear and conservative approach.
 However, it means that there is 4
 year lag between when new language features come into the language and
 when the projects are able to use them.
 Additionally, for projects